High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: VO mapping

 {We find no clear correlation} between a pixel's SLI value and its distance from the nucleus defined as the centroid of the [O~III] continuum emission, marked with ``X'' in the left panel of both Fig.\ref{fig:bpt} and \ref{fig:bpt_sli}.

-In the SE cone, the SLI map reveals inhomogeneities unseen in the traditional BPT map, showing grouped regions with high SLI values (up to $\sim0.7${, heavily Seyfert dominated}) at $\le80$\,pc from the nucleus.
-Beyond $\sim200$\,pc, the interior of the SE cone is { partially} classified as LINER-type, it is however characterized by SLI values $\gtrsim-0.15$, {indicating proximity to the Seyfert–LINER boundary.} The NW cone is characterized by the moderate SLI index values in the range of $\sim0.1-0.4$.
+In the SE cone, the SLI map reveals inhomogeneities unseen in the traditional { VO} map, showing regions with high SLI values (up to $\sim0.7$, heavily Seyfert dominated) at $\le80$\,pc from the nucleus. { The highest SLI values ($>0.45$) are concentrated in two regions along the northern boundary of the SE cone, at projected distances of $\sim100$ pc and $\sim300$ pc from the nucleus.} Beyond $\sim200$\,pc, the interior of the SE cone is { partially} classified as LINER-type with SLI values $\gtrsim-0.15$, {indicating proximity to the Seyfert–LINER boundary.} The NW cone is characterized by the moderate SLI values in the range of $\sim0.1-0.4$.
 It is surrounded by a thin LINER cocoon ($\sim100-200$\,pc) with SLI values between $\sim-0.3$ and $0$.
 LINER-type emission in the cross-cone regions exhibit lower SLI values, generally SLI $<-0.2$.

-Small pockets of H~II like emission show up mostly outside the LINER cocoon in the NE cross-cone.

-{To account for the uncertainties in the SLI values, we assume that the standard deviation of the pixel counts in a background-dominated region, $\sigma$, represents the measurement uncertainty for each individual filter observation \citep[][]{Ma21}.
-The resulting SLI uncertainty is then propagated using the standard error propagation formula for uncorrelated variables:

-where $\sigma_{x_i}$ is the uncertainty associated with variable $x_i$, $f$ is a function of the variables $x_i$, and $\sigma_f$ is the corresponding propagated uncertainty.}

-{The S-BPT diagrams are generally not sensitive to reddening, as the emission lines used to compute the ratios are close in wavelength.
-In the case of BPT analysis based on the HST narrow-line imaging, an additional factor that must be considered is the effect of dust on observations in the wide filters used to extract the continuum.
-In Appendix\,\ref{sec:dust}, we examine how dust affects the resulting BPT and SLI maps.
-The reddening corrections influence the SLI values only in regions located within the dust lane (red area in Fig.\,\ref{fig:dust}).
-As the extinction correction introduces significant uncertainties while not changing the results in most cases, in the main body of the paper we present figures based on the raw data.}
+{The { VO } diagrams are generally not sensitive to reddening, as the emission lines used to compute the ratios are close in wavelength.
+However, in the case of narrow-band imaging with { {\it HST}}, extinction can be more impactful, as the central wavelengths of the wide filters necessarily used for continuum extraction differ more from the narrow-line filters.
+In Appendix~\ref{sec:app2}, we examine how dust affects the resulting { VO} and SLI maps.
+The reddening corrections influence the SLI values only in regions located within the dust lane (red area in Fig.~\ref{fig:dust}) {, where SLI is modified by $\sim0.2$.
+Apart from the dust lane SLI changes by $<0.05$.}.
+In most regions, the extinction correction increases the uncertainties without changing the inferred excitation classification.
+In the main body of the paper we present the figures based on the raw data, unless noted otherwise.}

-{Additional uncertainties may be introduced into the SLI index values by either over- or under-subtraction of the continuum.
-Such effects would shift all points in the BPT diagram by the same dex value, without altering the shape of the SLI profiles.}